saroj3k/terraform-openshift4-aws/README-IBM-Orig.md

 ## Terraform Automation

 This project uses mainly Terraform as infrastructure management and installation automation driver.
 All the user provisioned resource are created via the terraform scripts in this project.
-Minimal requirement: a user provided _Hosted Zone_ for a _Web Domain_ it owns, in order for the _Openshift_ installation to create _Address_ (A) records for the _subdomains_.

 ### Prerequisites

 1. To use Terraform automation, download the Terraform binaries [here](https://www.terraform.io/).
-The code here requires Terraform 0.12+, and has been tested with v0.14+;
+The code here supports Terraform 0.12 - 0.12.13; there are warning messages to run this on 0.12.14 and later.

    On MacOS, you can acquire it using [homebrew](brew.sh) using this command: